-Bettas are a species of fish that is quite easy to identify.
+Bettas are a species of fish that is quite easy to identify their genders.
 Males have the long flowing fins and brilliant colors that owners find attractive.
-Male Bettas are the ones usually sold in shops.
+Male bettas are the ones usually sold in shops.
 Females are not as vividly colored and have short, stubbier fins, but some male betta varieties can also have short fins.
 It is not always easy to find female Bettas for sale in pet shops; if you can't locate one, ask the shop owner or manager if they can order one for you.
 Male bettas must be kept separate from each other and from the female until she is ready to breed.
 The male builds a nest out of air bubbles on the surface of the water and then entices the female to lay her eggs under it, wrapping his body around hers to fertilize the eggs as she lays them.
 He then collects the eggs into his mouth and places them into his bubble nest.
 After breeding, the male chases the female away and takes care of the eggs and the babies.
 The female must be removed or she will be attacked by the male.

 Cichlids are such a diverse group that it would take a small novel to give specifics for knowing the difference within each species.
 While many are not easily differentiated, there are a few rules of thumb that apply to quite a few cichlid species.